johnWilshire/contest/readme.md

 Starting at time 0, we pull the time of male maturation from an exponential distribution with rate `maturation_rate`.

 The longer males take to mature the more mass they have.

-Males then explore a patch and encounter nests
+Males then explore a patch and encounter nests.
+For each male, we pull the time of the next nest encounter from the exponential distribution with the rate `density`

 ### parameters
 TODO